 If you or your child suffered these injuries, the medical expenses, lost wages and treatment can put a severe financial burden on you and your family.
-At our office, you will work with a board-certified trial attorney who is widely recognized by his peers and has the results and verdicts to prove it.
+At our office in New Brunswick, NJ, you will work with a board-certified trial attorney who is widely recognized by his peers and has the results and verdicts to prove it.

 Who Pays for Your Damages in a Washington Township Dog Bite Case?